8 Habits That Could Help Manage Inflammation, Naturally

 8. Incorporate exercise.

 Exercise promotes healthy cellular function and may reduce markers for inflammation.
 Any type of daily movement—whether it's a brisk walk, a gentle yoga class, or a more intense cardio class—can have a long-term impact.
-Research shows that by maintaining a healthy weight, building muscle mass, and lowering stress levels, exercise can be anti-inflammatory and support longevity.
+Research shows that by maintaining a healthy weight, building muscle mass, and lowering stress levels, exercise can be anti-inflammatory and support longevity7.